“When you pray, go to your inner room, close the door,…

 - Sit comfortably, close your eyes and internally repeat the sacred word slowly and silently.

-- When you become aware of thoughts, emotions and physical sensations, return ever so gently to your sacred word.
+- When you engage your thoughts, emotions and physical sensations, return ever so gently to your sacred word.

 - At the end of the centering prayer session, remain in silence for a minute or two before you resume your daily activities.